Policybazaar: Funding

-Info Edge invested ₹30 crore as the seed fund in Policybazaar in mid 2008.
-Intel Capital and Info Edge invested ₹60 crore into Policybazaar in May 2011 as part of the venture round.
+Info Edge invested ₹300 million as the seed funding in Policybazaar in mid-2008.
+Intel Capital and Info Edge invested ₹600 million in Policybazaar in May 2011 as part of the venture round.

-Policybazaar raised US$9 million from Intel Capital and Inventus Capital Partners in its Series A investment round.
+Policybazaar raised $9 million from Intel Capital and Inventus Capital Partners in its Series A funding round.
 Policybazaar raised US$5 million in its third round of funding in April 2013.
 This Series B investment was led by Inventus Capital Partners along with Info Edge and Intel Capital.
 In May 2014, Policybazaar.com raised $20 million in a Series C round of funding from existing investors including Tiger Global Management.

 Policybazaar raised around US$40 million in its Series D round of funding in April 2015 from Premji Invest, the personal investment vehicle of Wipro chairman Azim Premji.
 The Series D also attracted money from Steadview Capital and ABG Capital.
 Policybazaar raised US$77 million in its Series E funding round.
 This was led by at least three new investors, including True North and IDG Venture Partners invested in this round.
 Also, several media reports claimed that Boston-based asset management firm Wellington Management Group invested in the online insurance aggregator.

 Policybazaar raised a total of US$238 million in June 2018 in its series F funding and became a unicorn company.
 Tokyo-based SoftBank Group's Vision fund led the round with its US$150 million investment that gave it a 15% stake in the parent company of Policybazaar, ETechAces Marketing and Consulting.
 The Series F investment saw Info Edge put in $45 million in the company through a special purpose vehicle, effectively lifting its stake to 13% from 9%.
 In November 2019, Tencent acquired a 10% stake in the company at a valuation of $1.5 billion.
 SoftBank invested an additional $130 million to increase its stake to 15% in July 2020, valuing Policybazaar at around U$1.5 billion.

-In November 2021, PB Fintech Ltd., the parent company of Policybazaar, opened its initial public offering (IPO) and raised ₹5625 crore.
+In November 2021, PB Fintech Ltd., the parent company of Policybazaar, opened its initial public offering (IPO) and raised ₹56.25 billion.
 Shares of PB Fintech Ltd. began trading on National Stock Exchange and Bombay Stock Exchange on 15 November 2021.